Killing of Elijah McClain

 On June 24, 2020, after massive protests in Denver and Aurora and lawmakers' requests for a new, third-party investigation into McClain's death, Colorado Governor Jared Polis announced his administration would reexamine the case.
 Five days later, photos were discovered that were taken in October 2019 at the site where McClain was assaulted and killed.
 The photos showed officers posing inappropriately and reenacting the carotid restraint used on McClain.
 One officer, Jaron Jones, resigned and three (Erica Marrero, Kyle Dittrich, and Jason Rosenblatt) were fired.

 In February 2021, an investigative report ordered by the City Council was released.
 The report said that the police officers involved in McClain's death did not have the legal basis to stop, restrain, or frisk him.
 The report questioned the police officers' statements, criticized the medical responders' decision to inject McClain with a sedative, and admonished the police department for failing to perform a serious questioning of the officers following McClain's death.

 In September 2021, the three police officers (Woodyard, Rosenblatt, and Roedema) and two paramedics (Cooper and Cichuniec) were arrested and charged through a Colorado grand jury with manslaughter and other lesser charges for the death of Elijah McClain.
 Nathan Woodyard was tried on October 17, 2023, and was found not guilty on November 6.
 Rosenblatt was acquitted of all charges against him, including reckless manslaughter and assault.

 On October 12, 2023, Roedema was found guilty on charges of criminally negligent homicide and assault.
 He was sentenced on January 5, 2024 by District Judge Mark Warner to 14 months at the Adams County Jail in Brighton, Colorado, with possibility of work-release, plus 200 hours community service.

 The trial of paramedics Jeremy Cooper and Peter Cichuniec began on November 29, 2023.
 On December 22, the two paramedics involved in McClain's death were found guilty of negligent homicide by a Colorado jury, which found that Peter Cichuniec's unlawful administration of drugs to McClain was a key factor in causing his death.
 On March 1, 2024, Cichuniec was given the mandatory minimum sentence of five years in prison, and on April 26, Cooper was sentenced to four years of probation.

 On September 14, Cichuniec's sentence was reduced to four years probation.
+Both paramedics homicide convictions were overturned on June 4, 2026 by Colorado appeals courts.